 Part 3: Provides comprehensive guidance on ensuring the feedstock for the process is well characterised even before arrival on site It details the verification, the handling and storage of feedstock on site to prevent process issues and environmental incidents.

 Part 4: Details the design parameter of the digester systems.
 How to start-up the process, how to remove any contaminants and how to optimise the treatment of the various feedstock including mixing, heating and pasteurisation.
-Anyone thinking of designing a new system may want to look at this chapter first as it is a very useful guide on the fundamental design Part 5: Is concerned with biogas treatment essential for protecting the equipment used to obtain energy from the gas.
+Anyone thinking of designing a new system may want to look at this chapter first as it is a very useful guide on the fundamental design.

+Part 5: Is concerned with biogas treatment essential for protecting the equipment used to obtain energy from the gas.
 This section also covers those occasions when biogas flaring may be needed in times of emergency or maintenance situations.

 Part 6: Here there is plenty of information on biogas upgrading to biomethane which is all about increasing the calorific value as well as pressure needed for grid injection.
-This section will help operators in ensuring optimum energy is recovered from the plant.
+This section will help operators in ensuring optimum energy is recovered from the plant

 Part 7: Details not only digestate treatment and storage arrangements but also covers the main environmental considerations to prevent emissions from all the storage and processes taking place on site.
 There is an emphasis on the protection on groundwater and surface waters through the provision of secondary containment.
 Odour management and abatement and other amenity management techniques also feature strongly.